apache/nuttx/configs/esp32-core/README.txt

   5. See SMP-related issues above

-  6. See Debug Issues above
+  6. See OpenOCD for the ESP32 above